saucelabs/sauce-docs/docs/testrunner-toolkit/configuration/playwright.md

 ### `configFile`
 <p><small>| OPTIONAL | STRING |</small></p>

-The designated `playwright` configuration file. `saucectl` determines related files based on the location of the config file.
+The path (relative to `rootDir`) to your Playwright configuration file. `saucectl` determines related files based on the location of this config file.
 Supports both TypeScript and JavaScript files.
-If it's not set, `saucectl` will pick default playwright config file(`playwright.config.ts` or `playwright.config.js`).
+If it's not set, `saucectl` defaults to `playwright.config.ts` or `playwright.config.js`.

 ```yaml
   configFile: config.ts